-The average price of oil increased to \$90.82 per barrel in 2012, up from \$88.12 per barrel in 2011.
-The average price of oil in 2010 was \$73.24 per barrel.
-In addition, the average price of gas decreased from \$7.62 per Mcf in 2011 to \$6.06 per Mcf in 2012.
-The average price of gas in 2010 was \$6.83 per Mcf.
-Oil prices have increased primarily because of world market conditions.
-Higher demand as a result of the ending of the U.S. recession and a slow growing global economy have caused crude oil prices to rise since the second half of 2009.
-Oil prices are expected to remain volatile.
-Decreased domestic demand for gas and an over supply of domestic gas have decreased the base price for gas.
-However, gas liquids values remain stronger and keep the prices of gas stronger.
+The average price of oil decreased to \$51.61 per barrel in 2015, down from \$90.24 per barrel in 2014.
+The average price of oil in 2013 was \$91.11 per barrel.
+In addition, the average price of gas decreased from \$6.57 per Mcf in 2014 to \$4.15 per Mcf in 2015.
+The average price of gas in 2013 was \$5.43 per Mcf.
+Oil and gas prices have decreased primarily because of world market conditions and are expected to remain volatile.

 Subsequent to year end, the price of both oil and gas continued to fluctuate, giving rise to a correlating adjustment of the respective standardized measure of discounted future net cash flows.
-As of February 15, 2013, NYMEX posted oil prices were approximately \$95.99 per barrel, which compared to the posted price of \$94.71 per barrel, used to calculate the worth of future net revenue of the Trust's proved developed reserves, would result in a larger standardized measure of discounted future net cash flows for oil.
-As of February 15, 2013, NYMEX posted gas prices were \$3.16 per million British thermal units.
-The use of such price, as compared to the posted price of \$2.750 per million British thermal units, used to calculate the future net revenue of the Trust's proved developed reserves would result in a larger standardized measure of discounted future net cash flows for gas.
+As of March 1, 2016, NYMEX posted oil prices were approximately \$34.39 per barrel, which compared to the posted price of \$50.28 per barrel, used to calculate the worth of future net revenue of the Trust's proved developed reserves, would result in a smaller standardized measure of discounted future net cash flows for oil.
+As of March 1, 2016, NYMEX posted gas prices were \$1.57 per million British thermal units.
+The use of such price, as compared to the posted price of \$2.59 per million British thermal units, used to calculate the future net revenue of the Trust's proved developed reserves would result in a smaller standardized measure of discounted future net cash flows for gas.

 Since the oil and gas sales attributable to the Royalties are based on an allocation formula that is dependent on such factors as price and cost (including capital expenditures), production amounts do not necessarily provide a meaningful comparison.
-Total oil production decreased approximately 31% from 2011 to 2012 primarily due to increased capital expenditures allocation reducing volumes attributable to the Trust.
-Total gas production decreased approximately 6.6% from 2010 to 2011 primarily due to a natural production decline of the properties.
+Total oil production decreased approximately 30% from 2014 to 2015 primarily due to decreased pricing of oil reducing volumes attributable to the Trust.
+Total gas production decreased approximately 38% from 2014 to 2015 primarily due to decreased pricing of gas reducing volumes attributable to the Trust.

 On May 2, 2011, ConocoPhillips, as the parent company of BROG, the operator of the Waddell Ranch properties, notified the Trustee that as a result of inaccuracies in ConocoPhillips' accounting and record keeping relating to the Trust's interest in proceeds from the gas plant production since January 2007, ConocoPhillips overpaid the Trust approximately \$5.9 million initially.
-ConocoPhillips withheld \$4,068,067 (all of the Waddell Ranch portion of the September, 2011 proceeds) and \$474,480 from the proceeds for October, 2011, which ConocoPhillips then informed the Trustee completes the recoupment.
-ConocoPhillips indicated that these two recoupments will satisfy the initial claim of \$5.9 million.
-Beginning with the October 2012 distribution, the previous deducted proceeds to the Trust of \$480,827 as of December 31, 2012 relating to the gas plant production have been reimbursed to the Trust but adjusted through the corrected gas payments and production to reflect ConocoPhillips' calculation of the corrected interest.
+ConocoPhillips withheld \$4.5 million from the proceeds for 2011 pending completions to the corrections of the accounting procedures.
+Beginning with the October 2012 distribution, previously withheld proceeds of \$4.5 million were reimbursed by ConocoPhillips to the Trust (\$4.0 million and \$0.5 million in 2013 and 2012, respectively).
+ConocoPhillips has adjusted the monthly royalty payments to the Trust since October 2012 by the related reimbursed amounts to reflect ConocoPhillips' ongoing correction of past and current production and royalty allocations and the payment of the previously withheld proceeds.
+These adjustments were completed in the first quarter of 2014.
+The Trust's reported royalty income for the years ended December 31, 2015, 2014 and 2013 was not significantly impacted by these offsetting amounts.
 The Trustee is continuing to evaluate the matter.